Kalamata Olive Pasta

 - ½ cup Kalamata olives sliced in half (Note 1)

-- ½ cup sun-dried tomatoes packed in oil, thinly sliced
+- ½ cup sun-dried tomatoes packed in oil, sliced thinly

-- Pecorino Romano cheese grated, for garnish
+- Grated Pecorino Romano cheese

 Instructions

 - Toss the olive and sun-dried tomato mixture with the cooked pasta.
 Add some pasta water to loosen and moisten the dish.
-Drizzle the pasta with some extra virgin olive oil for extra flavor, if desired, and garnish with plenty of Pecorino Romano cheese.
-Enjoy!Grated Pecorino Romano cheese
+Drizzle the pasta with some extra virgin olive oil for more flavor, if desired, and garnish with plenty of Pecorino Romano cheese.
+Enjoy!